iograft/iograft/README.md

 One snippet is included in the `iograft_type` snippets file and can be triggered within Python scopes as well:
 - `iogtype` - Create a skeleton iograft Python type plugin.

+## Node Python Dependencies

+Some of the included nodes in this repository require additional Python packages.
+All of these packages are bundled with the iograft installer and will work out of the box when running iograft's built-in interpreter (Python3.9).

+In custom environments, these packages will need to be added manually in order to use the nodes that depend on them.
+The required packages can be installed via pip:
+- commentjson (https://github.com/vaidik/commentjson) {load_json_string.py, load_json_file.py}
+- lark-parser (https://github.com/lark-parser/lark) {load_json_string.py, load_json_file.py}